TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/05_lesson/project.md

 * Use globals to keep track of player health, food pounds, miles to go, current day, current month
 * Create a function add_day which updates the day
 * Use global list to keep track of which months have 31 days and use this in the add_day function (i.e.: MONTHS_WITH_31_DAYS = [1, 3, 5, 7, 8, 10, 12])
-* Create a function update_days which uses a while loop to call add_day function
+* Create a function select_action which uses a while loop to call add_day function

 ## Grading
 ### Scheme/Rubric